• Home /

 What happens if mortgage rates drop after I lock in my rate?

-If interest rates fall after an interest rate has been locked in with a lender, buyers typically can’t take advantage of lower rates unless their rate lock agreement includes a “float-down” option, which usually come with additional costs.
+If interest rates decrease after locking in a rate, home buyers generally cannot take advantage of lower rates unless their rate lock agreement includes a “float-down” option, which usually comes with additional costs.

 Can I extend a mortgage rate lock if my home purchase is delayed?

-Yes, many lenders offer the option to extend a rate lock, but there may be an additional fee for this service.
-It’s important to discuss extension policies with your lender in advance.
+Yes, many lenders offer the option to extend a rate lock, but there may be an additional fee.
+It’s important to discuss extension policies with the lender in advance.

 Is there a fee for locking in a mortgage rate?

-Some lenders charge a fee for a rate lock, while others offer it for free.
-The fee, if applicable, varies based on the length of the lock period.
+Some lenders charge a fee for a rate lock, while others offer it at no cost.
+The fee, if charged, usually depends on the length of the lock period.

 How long can I lock in a mortgage rate?

-The typical lock period ranges up to 60 days, but longer periods are available.
-Keep in mind that longer locks can be more expensive.
+The typical lock period ranges up to 60 days, but longer periods may be available.
+Keep in mind that longer rate locks can be more expensive.

 Does a rate lock guarantee my mortgage application will be approved?

-No, a rate lock only fixes the interest rate.
-The approval of your mortgage application still depends on factors like credit score, income verification, and the property appraisal.
+No, a rate lock only secures the interest rate.
+The approval of the mortgage application depends on factors such as credit score, income verification, and the property appraisal.

 What are the risks of not locking my mortgage rate?

-Without a mortgage rate lock, home buyers are exposed to interest rate increases before closing.
-Higher rates can lead to higher monthly payments and cause your mortgage to get turned down.
+Without a mortgage rate lock, home buyers are exposed to potential interest rate increases before closing.
+Higher rates can result in higher monthly payments and could affect mortgage approval.

 How does a lender determine the locked-in rate?

-The locked-in rate is typically based on current market rates at the time of the lock, along with elements of your mortgage application such as your credit score, loan amount, and down payment.
+The locked-in rate is typically based on current market rates at the time of the lock, along with factors in the mortgage application such as credit score, loan amount, and down payment.

-Yes, a mortgage rate lock can generally be canceled.
-However, this may involve fees, especially if you switch lenders after locking in a rate.
-Additionally, canceling a rate lock means you’re subject to current market rates, which could be higher.
+Yes, a mortgage rate lock can usually be canceled.
+However, canceling may involve fees, especially if the home buyer switches lenders after locking in a rate.
+Canceling the rate lock also means the buyer is subject to current market rates, which could be higher.

 If I lock in a rate with one lender, can I switch to another lender?

-You can switch lenders after locking in a rate, but you’ll lose the locked-in rate with the initial lender.
-Starting with a new lender means you’ll be subject to their rates and terms, which could be different from your original agreement.
+A home buyer can switch lenders after locking in a rate, but the locked-in rate with the initial lender will be lost.
+Starting with a new lender means being subject to their rates and terms, which could be different from the original agreement.

 A mortgage rate lock is a mortgage lender's commitment to honor a quoted mortgage through closing to a home buyer.